dgedon/dgedon.github.io/_pages/about.md

 ---
 ## Background
 - Fall 2024: Post-doc, in your group?
-Contact me! :)
+[Contact me](mailto:daniel.gedon@it.uu.se)! :relaxed:
-- Summer 2024: will finish my Ph.D. at Uppsala University, Sweden
+- Summer 2024: will finish my Ph.D. at Uppsala University, Sweden.
-- July 2019: received my M.Sc. in systems and control from TU Delft, the Netherlands
+- 2019: M.Sc. in systems and control from TU Delft, the Netherlands.
-- August 2015: received my B.Sc. in aerospace engineering from DHBW, Germany
+- 2015: B.Sc. in aerospace engineering from DHBW, Germany.
-- 1994: born
+- 1994: born.

 ---